Stochastic forex system: Pair stochastics with other indicators

 Buy Signal Generated using Stochastic Oscillator Trading System

 During ranging forex markets Stochastic Oscillator will give the fastest forex signals which are prone to whipsaws.
-This is why stochastic indicator is best combined with other indicators and the forex signals traded are confirmed by another one or two other indicators.
+This is why stochastic indicator is best combined together with other technical indicators and the forex signals traded are confirmed by another one or 2 other technical indicators.

 - Setting Stop Loss Forex Orders Using Support Resistance Levels